Bound states and decay dynamics in $N$-level Friedrichs model with factorizable interactions: Discrete bound states

-Condition~(\ref{sol}) constitutes a transcendental equation for $E$, which generally admits no algebraic solution.
-The graphical method of finding intersections between the curves $K(E)$ and $\Si^{-1}(E)$ offers a practical way to determine the existence of bound states outside the energy band, as shown in Fig.~\ref{schematic}.
+Condition~(\ref{sol}) constitutes an implicit equation for $E$, which generally admits no algebraic solution.
+The graphical method of finding intersections between the curves $K(E)$ and $\Si^{-1}(E)$ offers a practical way to determine the existence of BOCs, as illustrated schematically in Fig.~\ref{schematic}.

 The function $K(E)$ is strictly monotone decreasing, which follows directly from its derivative being negative, i.e.,